 Built on present-day Salisbury Plain in Wiltshire, England, between 3,000 and 1,500 B.C., the haunting stone circle known as Stonehenge has retained its air of importance and mystery for some 5,000 years.
 Over the centuries, people have speculated as to its purpose, proposing everything from prehistoric solar clock to ancient healing center to ceremonial burial ground.
 Many believe it to be a temple of some kind, but no one can say for sure who built it and whom it might be dedicated to.

-Now, in a four-year-long collaboration between the University of Birmingham in the United Kingdom and Austria’s Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology, a team of scientists has added another layer to the enduring mystery surrounding Stonehenge.
+A team of scientists added another layer to the enduring mystery surrounding Stonehenge.
 Using ground-penetrating radar and GPS-guided magnetometers to sweep the vicinity, the researchers of the Stonehenge Hidden Landscape Project were able to map the area for as far as two miles underground.
-Revealed this week as part of the British Science Festival, the findings of the digital mapping project revealed a subterranean complex encompassing hundreds of features, including at least 17 monuments, from barrows and ditches to henges (circles of uprights stones or wood) and pits.
+The findings of the digital mapping project revealed a subterranean complex encompassing hundreds of features, including at least 17 monuments, from barrows and ditches to henges (circles of uprights stones or wood) and pits.

 Among the most significant new discoveries relate to Durrington Walls, a bank of dirt stretching around a mile-long circumference located a short distance from Stonehenge itself.
 Though the area had been excavated in the past, the underground imaging of the area underneath one section revealed more than 60 large holes, now buried, in which stones would have sat.
 A number of the stones themselves also remained, each around 10 feet long.
 Dating to around the same period when Stonehenge was built, the stones and holes appear to form a “super henge” measuring some 1.5 kilometers around.
 As Professor Vincent Gaffney, an archaeologist at the University of Birmingham who co-led the project, told Nature: “That’s a big prehistoric monument which we never knew anything about.”